 From the mid-19th century, Māori contact with the monarch was often an attempt to get colonial wrongs redressed.
 But attempts to go over the head of the New Zealand government, either in person or through letters and petitions, did not work.
 Requests received from Māori were passed on to the New Zealand governor or government, which generally dismissed them.

 Māori contact with royalty visiting New Zealand was carefully limited by governments of the day.
-Rotorua, home of Te Arawa (an iwi accustomed to entertaining and escorting tourists around the local thermal area, and which had sided with the government in the war of the 1860s) was the venue of choice, from the 1901 visit by the Duke and Duchess of Cornwall and York onward.
+Rotorua, home of Te Arawa (an iwi accustomed to entertaining and escorting tourists around the local thermal area, and which had sided with the government in the wars of the 1860s) was the venue of choice, from the 1901 visit by the Duke and Duchess of Cornwall and York onward.
 Other iwi were expected to gather there to welcome royalty.
 Displaying a harmonious relationship between Pākehā and Māori was one reason to gather at Rotorua.
 Another may have been the government’s ongoing attempt to develop the town as a fashionable spa resort.

-On 27 April 1927 Māori King Te Rata, his entourage, and hundreds of Kingite supporters waited on the Ngāruawāhia railway platform.
+On 27 April 1927 Māori King Te Rata, his entourage, and hundreds of Kingitanga supporters waited on the Ngāruawāhia railway platform.
 They hoped the Duke of York’s train would stop, despite the government’s refusal to agree to the prince meeting Māori outside Rotorua.
 The train went by without stopping.

 Many iwi were sceptical of Te Arawa’s focus on entertaining Pākehā.
-Waikato Māori refused to attend the Rotorua welcomes, wanting to welcome the monarch on their own home ground – Tūrangawaewae in Ngāruawāhia.
+Waikato Māori refused to officially attend the Rotorua welcomes, wanting to welcome the monarch on their own home ground – Tūrangawaewae in Ngāruawāhia.
 But the New Zealand government firmly resisted this until the visit of Queen Elizabeth II in 1953.
 It was after this meeting (agreed to at the last minute) that a Māori king first swore allegiance to the British Crown.

 The King movement, started in 1856, was not primarily about copying the British monarchy, but was an attempt to prevent land sales, limit European colonisation and maintain rangatiratanga.
 A Māori monarch whose mana could match that of the English queen was the aim.